 The lead author, Hiroki Takesue, was a NIST guest researcher from NTT Corporation in Japan.
 The achievement was made possible by advanced single-photon detectors designed and made at NIST.

-“Only about 1 percent of photons make it all the way through 100 km of fiber,” NIST’s Marty Stevens says.
+“Only about 1 percent of photons make it all the way through 100 km (62 mi) of fiber,” NIST’s Marty Stevens says.
 “We never could have done this experiment without these new detectors, which can measure this incredibly weak signal.”

 Until now, so much quantum data was lost in fiber that transmission rates and distances were low.
 The new NTT/NIST teleportation technique could be used to make devices called quantum repeaters that could resend data periodically in order to extend network reach, perhaps enough to eventually build a “quantum internet.”
 Previously, researchers thought quantum repeaters might need to rely on atoms or other matter, instead of light, a difficult engineering challenge that would also slow down transmission.